interactive-mcp/interactive-mcp/interactive-vscode-extension/README.md

 ### Step 2: Get Your Configuration

 After installation, click "Copy MCP JSON Configuration" from the welcome notification or use the command palette (Ctrl+Shift+P) to find "Interactive MCP: Copy MCP JSON Configuration".
+This will copy the HTTP transport configuration to your clipboard.

 ### Step 3: Configure Your AI Assistant